When I tried watercolor for the first time after elementary school, I hated them.

 And while I won't surrender to the brush because the brush is just a tool, I have to surrender to the elements: the Water, and the Earth*.
 It's no surprise that those are the elements I feel the most disconnected from.

-* (Earth is represented by mineral pigments – tiny crystalline formations of beautiful colors.)
+* Earth is represented by mineral and organic pigments – tiny crystalline formations of beautiful colors.

 Maybe one day I'll learn how to be the High Priestess of Watercolor and bend the elements to my will, but there's a period of initiation I need to go through in order to learn the true nature of the interplay between water, paper and paint.